Dataflect-LLC/Dataflect-Documentation/dataflect.md

 - **dfenrich**: Enrich your logs with information obtained from any API, acts as a no-code custom scripted lookup.

 **NOTE: the dfenrich command can only be run from the Dataflect app.
-If you want to extend the capability outside of the app you must create custom search commands using the [Query Builder Dashboard](#using-the-query-builder-to-create-a-custom-search-command), and then set the sharing to Global in the Configure --> Commands Page.

 ## Basic Examples
 [Go to Top](#)